-Beyond personal praise, you can acknowledge your employees’ efforts through incentives, prizes, or giveaways—even something small like a virtual gift card.
+Beyond personal praise, you could acknowledge your employees’ efforts through incentives, prizes, or giveaways—even something small like a virtual gift card for coffee would do.
 When something special is on the line, your staff will be motivated to work extra hard and can have a bit of fun and build comradery through playful competition.

 High morale will keep your team strong

 The importance of positive employee morale cannot be understated, especially when your team is separated and working remotely.
-In order to keep your business on track and push through the uncertainty of the situation right now, you must prioritize your employees’ wellbeing.
+To keep your business on track and push through the uncertainty of the situation right now, you must prioritize your employees’ wellbeing.
 In doing so, you’re sure to see great results and come out the other side with a team that’s stronger than ever before.